-- · Being with them and making it clear that you want to be there - · Creating a safe space for them - · Not judging them - · Allowing them to have whatever experience they are going to have
+- · Being with them-and making it clear that you want to be there - · Creating a safe space for them - · Not judging them - · Allowing them to have whatever experience they are going to have

-Another important concept is "being grounded" Participants in crisis often reach out to anything they see as "solid" in order to reorient themselves in the world.
+Another important concept is "being grounded."
+Participants in crisis often reach out to anything they see as "solid" in order to reorient themselves in the world.
 By being attentive, calm, genuine, and present, you become that person's solid object or anchor, which is all that many people in emotional crisis need.
 Be patient.
 All of this listening and holding space and being grounded will take time.
 These calls often necessitate spending more time than you might normally expect to.
 Let Khaki know if it looks like you're going to be dealing with a situation for more than 30 minutes or so.
 Remember that someone who is distressed or disoriented might not perceive reality or boundaries the way that most people do.
 Be friendly and kind, yet be aware.
-If you don't feel safe, or ilf after trying, you don't feel like you are able to handle the situation, we have your back.
+If you don't feel safe, or if after trying, you don't feel like you are able to handle the situation, we have your back.
 Get on the radio and tell Khaki that you would like Green Dot support at your location.

 Khaki will send a couple of more experienced Rangers called Green Dots who are experienced in dealing with situations like these.
-These Rangers may give you some advice, work with the participant at your location, or walk him/her back to a dome behind Ranger HQ called Sanctuary that provides a quiet space to distressed and disoriented participants.
-If the situation seems to be something that time and kindness won't fix, for example if you're facing medical issues or mental health issues that won't "just go away" in a few hours - the emergency services department is there to support you.
+These Rangers may give you some advice, work with the participant at your location, or walk them back to a dome behind Ranger HQ called Sanctuary that provides a quiet space to distressed and disoriented participants.
+If the situation seems to be something that time and kindness won't fix-medical issues or mental health issues that won't "just go away" in a few hours, the emergency services department is there to support you.
 Call Khaki and request ESD.

-- · Use LOGIC-B - · Don't say "drugs" over the radio.
-Use "disoriented." - \cdot However remember, if it's an emergency, just say it like it is.
+- · State the nature and the severity of the emergency.
+If the participant is unconscious, bleeding heavily, or having difficulty breathing, make sure to mention this. - · Don't say "drugs" over the radio.
+Use "disoriented." - · Remember, if it's an emergency, just say it like it is.